Patric Walker: Career

 In 1974 Walker took over Hoskins' 'Celeste' column in Harpers & Queen before moving to The Daily Mirror then, in 1976, to Associated Newspapers, for whom he wrote columns in the Evening Standard and The Mail on Sunday as Celeste, using his own name from 1991.
 He produced four astrology supplements a year for The Mail on Sunday, with the release of each supplement raising the paper's circulation by a quarter of a million copies for the issue they were contained in, before leaving in 1992 to be replaced by Jonathan Cainer.
 He was reported to have earned over £500,000 for his Evening Standard column.
 A daily column written by Walker appeared in over 100 American and Canadian newspapers, including The New York Times, with a weekly column appearing in the TV Guide and a monthly column in Mirabella magazine.

 Walker's columns were also syndicated in South America, the Middle East and Asia and he was responsible for a number of astrological phone-lines, which users could ring at the rate of 49p per minute, as well as writing The Patric Walker Birthday Book for children, with profits going to the National Society for the Prevention of Cruelty to Children.
 His readership was estimated to be one billion worldwide.
 Walker acted as a mentor to Shelley von Strunckel, who covered for Walker when he fell ill in 1991 and took over the astrology column in Walker's old newspaper, the Evening Standard, in December 1995.
+Mr. Walker was a pioneer of the 900 number phone business in the U.S. partnering with News America, a subsidiary of News Corp., to provide his popular extended weekly horoscopes through numerous magazines and newspapers across the country.